-Oxford Women's Development Programme: For women who would like to reflect on their achievements, consider opportunities and develop confidence in reaching new goals.
+Oxford Women's Development Programme (formerly Springboard): For women who are at a point in their career or personal lives where they would like to reflect on their achievements, consider opportunities and develop confidence in reaching new goals.

-Beacon: Personal Effectiveness: For staff who would like to reflect on their achievements, consider opportunities and develop confidence in reaching new goals.
+Beacon: Personal Effectiveness: For staff who are at a point in their career or personal lives where they would like to reflect on their achievements, consider opportunities and develop confidence in reaching new goals.